Al-Murajjam

-Al-Murajjam (المرجم) is a town located in the north of Ajloun, between Ajloun and Irbid.
+Al-Murajjam (المرجم) is a town located in the north of Ajloun, Jordan, between Ajloun and Irbid.
 Most people there work in government and private jobs, and fewer than 10% of the people working in agriculture.

 Topography and climate

 Al-Murajjam's topography consists of seven mountains: Alshare' north mountain, Alshare' south mountain, Al-tofahah, Beer Al-dalia, Sina'ar, Oseem and Hodeeb.
 The climate can reach down to 2 °C during the winter and up to 30 °C during the summer.
 Green oak trees cover the mountains of Al-Murajjam and contain many water springs.